Two Generations of Learning on the Land

 The Next Generation

-Written by Michael McCown, TLC Board Member
+Written by Michaela McCown, TLC Board Member

 Growing up, I didn’t realize how good I had it.
 I knew I was blessed, but I certainly did not fully realize (or appreciate) how unusual my childhood was until I moved away from home.
 I grew up on Los Madrones, a 400-acre property in the heart of the Hill Country outside of Dripping Springs.
 My experiences growing up on the property shaped me into the individual I am today: someone who loves being outside and whose career and passion is centered around teaching others about nature and the environment.